-- 1. Performance of Services.
-Contractor shall perform the Services in accordance with all of terms and conditions of this Contract, including, but not limited to the Proposal attached to this Contract as Exhibit A, the Budget attached to this Contract as Exhibit B, and the General Terms and Conditions attached to this Contract as Exhibit C. - 2.
-Term.
-This Contract shall commence on the Effective Date and shall continue through September 30, 2021 (the "Term") unless sooner terminated in accordance with the terms of this Contract. - 3.
-Maximum Indebtedness.
-As required by Section 106.431, Ordinance Code, the City's maximum indebtedness for all products and services under this Contract shall be a fixed monetary amount not-to-exceed THREE HUNDRED FIFTY THOUSAND AND NO/100
+1. Performance of Services.
+Contractor shall perform the Services in accordance with all of terms and conditions of this Contract, including, but not limited to the Scope of Services attached to this Contract as Exhibit A and the General Terms and Conditions attached to this Contract as Exhibit C.

-DOLLARS (\$350,000.00).
+2. Term.
+This Contract shall commence on the Effective Date and shall continue through September 30, 2021 (the "Term") unless sooner terminated in accordance with the terms of this Contract.

+3. Maximum Indebtedness.
+As required by Section 106.431, Ordinance Code, the City's maximum indebtedness for all products and services under this Contract shall be a fixed monetary amount not-to-exceed FIFTY THOUSAND AND NO/100 DOLLARS (\$50,000.00).
 All of the City's obligations under this Contract are contingent upon the availability of lawfully appropriated funds for the Services and this Contract.

-- 4. Compensation.
-City will pay Contractor for the Services on a cost reimbursement basis each month for expenses incurred by Contractor during the prior month upon receipt of a proper invoice therefor in accordance with the terms of this Contract.
-For the sake of clarity, the City shall separately contract with the Fourth Judicial Circuit Courts of Florida for the Mental Health Jail Initiative Coordinator, and the \$50,000 shown in the budget for this position shall not be payable to Contractor under this Contract. - 5.
-Notices.
+4. Compensation.
+City will pay Contractor for the Services on a cost reimbursement basis every two weeks upon receipt of a proper invoice for expenses incurred by Contractor during the prior two-week period in accordance with the terms of this Contract.

+5. Notices.
 All notices under this Contract shall be in writing and shall be delivered by certified mail, return receipt requested, or by other delivery with receipt to the following: